Design Patterns for Embedded Systems

 Who should attend?

 This course is primarily designed for developers, architects or technical leads who are responsible for the development of software for embedded and/or realtime systems with limited resources.
-Despite its focussing on memory and runtime requirements this training is also suitable for developers of applications where resource limitation is not an issue.
+Despite its focus on memory and runtime requirements this training is also suitable for developers of applications where resource limitation is not an issue.

 Pre-requisites: